 What Is Natural Language Generation?

-Otherwise known as NLG, natural language generation makes machines capable of producing written or spoken language in the same style as a human with nothing more than some data.
-It is being used to not only create songs, movies scripts and speeches, but also report the news and practice law.
-It’s official: Natural language is not exclusive to humans anymore.
+Natural language generation is the use of artificial intelligence programming to produce written or spoken language from a data set.
+It is used to not only create songs, movies scripts and speeches, but also report the news and practice law.

 What Is Natural Language Generation?

 At its best, NLG output can sound so natural that it appears to be produced by a human.
-This has only been possible for a few years, and “it’s only the tip of the iceberg,” Jay Alammar, a director and engineering fellow at natural language processing company Cohere, told Built In.
+This has only been possible for a few years, and “it’s only the tip of the iceberg,” said Jay Alammar, director and engineering fellow at natural language processing company Cohere.
 “As with every new technology, it takes some time to really understand where this technology excels and where it falls short.”

 How Does Natural Language Generation Work?